MannLabs/alphakraken/README.md

 Check that the mounting has been done correctly.
 If the instrument is currently unavailable, you can either ignore the error or temporarily comment out the corresponding worker definition in `docker-compose.yml`.
 Once the instrument is available again, uncomment the worker definition and restart the container.

+## Airflow Variables
+These variables are set in the Airflow UI under "Admin" -> "Variables".
+They steer the behavior of the whole system, so be careful when changing them.
+If in doubt, pause all DAGs that are not part of the current problem before changing them.

+`debug_no_cluster_ssh` If set to `True`, the system will not connect to the SLURM cluster.
+This is useful for testing, debugging and to avoid flooding the cluster at the initial setup.